JMacioce/Responsive-Web-Design-Certification-Coursework/README.md

 Projects included are completed for self-learning

 Project 1 - Learning HTML <br>
-  Building a Snorlax Photo App with pure HTML
+&emspBuilding a Snorlax Photo App with pure HTML